-Despite its name, Chili Crab is not a very spicy dish at all – but it is exceedingly flavorful.
+Despite its name, this really isn’t a very spicy dish at all – but it is exceedingly flavorful.
 It is listed at number 35 on the World’s 50 most delicious foods compiled by CNN Go in 2011.

 Singaporean friends have assured me this recipe equals the local version of the dish – one even whispered confidentially it surpassed the version served at the famous Newton hawker market – high praise indeed! 🙂